Post

 nginx-file-directory.png

 Then go to the html folder, right click the index.html file, and edit it in Notepad.
-Using basic html, I edited the file to have it say, “Hello this is a website.”
+Using basic html, I edited the file to have it say, “Hello, I have edited the html code.”

 index-html-nginx.png